esphome/esphome-docs/components/climate/anova.rst

 - Set the desired temperature
 - Show the current temperature

-The timer is not currently supported, you should use automations to achieve similar functionality.
+The timer is not currently supported, you can use automations to achieve similar functionality.

 This platform uses the BLE peripheral on an ESP32, so you also need to enable this component.
 Please see the BLE Client docs for how to discover the MAC address of your Anova device.
 You cannot use the Anova app over BLE whilst this component is connected, you should disconnect it first.
-To setup a switch, see :doc:`/components/switch/ble`.
+To setup a (dis-)connect switch, see :doc:`/components/switch/ble`.

 .. code-block:: yaml